topleft/google-places-basics/readme.md

 <script type="text/javascript" src="https://maps.googleapis.com/maps/api/js?libraries=places"></script>
 ```

-This script tag calls the Google Places JavaScript API, giving us access to the Google Maps objects and methods available via key words in our JavaScript.
+This script tag calls the Google Places JavaScript API, giving us access to the Google map objects and methods available via key words in our JavaScript.

 When our program runs it will ask Google for information via a specific set of syntax or code that we will write into our *main.js* file.
 The details of this syntax has been made available to us in [this](https://developers.google.com/maps/documentation/javascript/tutorial) documentation.
-As a coder, you will learn to love excellent docs like these; they detail all the keys needed for unlocking Google Maps.
+As a coder, you will learn to love excellent docs like these; they detail all the keys needed for unlocking Google maps.

 #### Create a Map